camillabrigandi/ADM-HW5/README.md

 ## Visualisation System

 The Visualisation System in task 2 is meant to be interactive with the user.
 Since the cells are already executed, here we plot some examples of how the system is structured. if you want to have a full experience of it, you have to download the __`main.ipynb`__ file and execute the cells.
-Please, note that some of them may need coupple of minutes to execute due to the large amount of data.
+Please, note that some of them may need couple of minutes to execute due to the large amount of data.

 ### System 1